aghnisyifaa/aghnisyifaa/README.md

 - 👋 Hi, I’m @aghnisyifaa
-- 👀 I’m interested in Data Science
+- 👀 I am interested in Data Science
-- 🌱 I’m currently learning at UIN Syarif HIdayatullah Jakarta
+- 🎓 I am a graduate of the Bachelor's degree program in Informatics Engineering at Syarif Hidayatullah University, Jakarta
+- 🌱 I am Bangkit Academy 2022 alumnus,specializing in machine learning path
-- 💞️ I’m looking to collaborate on Data Science project
+- 💞️ I am looking to collaborate on Data Science project
 - 📫 How to reach me you can send an email to aghnisyifaahmari@gmail.com

 <!---